MichaelCh-svg/tweeter-entities-chemps-svg/README.md

 tsc

-- Run the tsc command again to see the next step.
-- This will suggest running a command that starts with npm i --save-dev @types/...
+- This time, tsc will suggest running a command that starts with npm i --save-dev @types/...
 - This is a command that makes a javascript module available as a typescript module, if that has been enabled for that module.

 npm i --save-dev @types/[dependency]